coder/coder/docs/install/cli.md

 We support two release channels: mainline and stable - read the [Releases](./releases.md) page to learn more about which best suits your team.

-There are several ways to install Coder.
-For production deployments with 50+ users, we recommend [installing on Kubernetes](./kubernetes.md).
-Otherwise, you can install Coder on your local machine or on a VM:

 <div class="tabs">

 ## Linux/macOS